-In order to ensure a structure, key processes, and a culture of continuous improvement, CareSource has implemented a comprehensive Quality Improvement (QI) program.
-The program has evolved from managing individual episodes of illness to oversight of the entire continuum of care to include wellness, prevention, and disease and case management.
+The Quality Improvement (QI) program ensures a structure, key processes, and a culture of continuous improvement within CareSource.
+The program has evolved from managing individual episodes of illness to the entire continuum of care, including wellness, prevention, and disease and case management.

 This is an evolving program that is responsive to the needs of our members, drawing and analyzing information from a variety of sources that impact your care.
 We always look at standards set by the medical community through practicing providers’ input, regulators and accrediting bodies.

 A written evaluation of the Quality Improvement program is conducted annually.
 This helps to determine how well the QI activities are working.
 It is submitted to appropriate regulatory and accrediting bodies as required.
 A cross-functional team participates in the evaluation process.

 In 2017, CareSource (then CareSource Just4Me) was awarded an accreditation status of Accredited by the National Committee for Quality Assurance (NCQA).
 This accreditation status shows the commitment to service and clinical quality that meets or exceeds NCQA’s rigorous requirements for consumer protection and quality improvement as we work to improve members’ health care.

 CareSource supports an active, ongoing, and comprehensive quality improvement program.
 The scope of the Quality Improvement program includes:

 - Meet member access and availability needs for physical and behavioral health care

 - Determine interventions for Healthcare Effectiveness Data and Information Set (HEDIS®) overall rate improvement that increase preventive care rates and facilitate support of members’ acute and chronic health conditions and complex needs

 - Determine interventions for Consumer Assessment of Healthcare Providers and Systems (CAHPS®) rate improvement that enrich member and health partner experience and satisfaction